 Just like packing, unpacking requires organization and a plan to make it as easy and stress-free as possible.
 Read below for tips to have a successful PCS unpacking experience.

 Useful PCS Moving Tips

-Unpacking after a move can be time consuming, overwhelming, and energy draining.
+Unpacking after a move can be time-consuming, overwhelming, and energy draining.
 Make your PCS move a bit simpler by being strategic.
 Create and, most importantly, execute a plan that will help you prepare for the first few hours of your PCS move.
-While you will have movers to help you pack, there are still a few things you can do to make unpacking work efficiently for you.
+While you will have movers to help you pack, you can still do a few things to make unpacking work efficiently for you.

 Pack Personal Items

 Movers are great at helping with packing and moving the big pieces and boxes, but for smaller, personal items, you may feel most comfortable packing or organizing those yourself.
 Gather things like sentimental pieces, important documents, and anything else that will give you peace of mind knowing the exact whereabouts during your moving process.
 Pack them in a smaller box that you can take along with you while moving.
 This way, nothing will be misplaced during transport, and you can quickly unpack it in your new home.

 Before getting too excited and jumping into unpacking things, implement a system.
 First, make sure all of your belongings have made it to your new home.
 Next, move boxes and large furniture items to the rooms they belong in.
 Open the boxes and peek inside to get a good idea of what's there and how much you have.